 The overall disposition of the city is calm and relaxed.
 I didn’t encounter a single act of aggression.
 I never felt like I was going to get taken advantage of or scammed out of the precious pennies I served countless beers to save in order to take the trip in the first place.

-The old city calms down pretty early and even in the dark, walking back to the hostel at night was never scary.
+The old city calms down pretty early.
+Even in the dark, walking back to the hostel at night was never scary.

-One evening, my friend and I found ourselves in the middle of nowhere searching for a restaurant from an episode of Anthony Bourdain’s Parts Unknown where we wanted to go to eat fried frog legs, only to find it closed.
+One evening, my friend and I found ourselves in the middle of nowhere.
+We were searching for a restaurant from an episode of Anthony Bourdain’s Parts Unknown.
+Looking forward to trying fried frog legs, we were disappointed to find it closed.

-We had an interesting time finding a taxi or Tuk Tuk to take us back to a familiar part of town.
+We had an interesting time finding a taxi to take us back to a familiar part of town.
 Although it was a little scary and deserted being out there on an open road far enough outside of the city center, I never felt like we were in danger.

 This was definitely a testament to how safe Thailand can be for female travelers.

 The food I ate in Chiang Mai was the best I had in Asia, hands down.
 The flavors, fresh fruit, coconut ice cream and my daily Thai iced tea made it near impossible to enjoy food anywhere else I went.

 The ingredients were so fresh, just grabbing mangos and melons on the side of the road was a luxurious experience.
 Because I enjoyed the food so much, I took a full day cooking class to learn how to make all of my favorite dishes back home.